Ashley Valley Farmers Market (AVFM) Policies and Procedures

 Non-Farmer Vendor (arts/crafts & processed foods)

-*$12 per market for all food, mixed, and craft vendors.
-Vendors who grow produce or plants that are *value enhanced* by decorative containers or by further processing (salsas, jams, jellies, cheeses, butters, etc.) are subject to Utah State Tax Commission sales tax collection and therefore fall under the $10 per stall category.
+*$15 per market for all food, mixed, and craft vendors.
+Vendors who grow produce or plants that are *value enhanced* by decorative containers or by further processing (salsas, jams, jellies, cheeses, butters, etc.) are subject to Utah State Tax Commission sales tax collection.

 Farmers/Growers $10 per market for all farmers.
 “Farmers” are those people who grow and sell fresh produce or plants that are not subject to collecting and remitting sales tax to the State Tax Commission.
 Vendors that have *Farm(s)* as part of their business name will not automatically receive the farmers stall price unless they meet the definition set forth in these rules.